stefan-hoeck/idris2-chem/src/Doc/Tut3.md

 head2 Nil      _ impossible
 ```

+That's better!
 Assume now that we read a list of values from the command line
 and want to return the first value of that list.
 We can no longer
-come up with a `NonEmpty` at compile time, so what shall we do?
+come up with a `NonEmpty` at compile time, since we know nothing
+about what our users will input in advance, so what shall we do?
-We write a generator function for `NonEmpty`:
+We write a generator function for `NonEmpty`!

 ```idris
 nonEmpty : (xs : List a) -> Maybe (NonEmpty xs)